Authorised Absence for Postgraduate Taught Students

 Absences on academic grounds

-As you will still be studying whilst completing fieldwork or writing up, the University may approve a period of absence longer than eight weeks.
+As you will still be studying whilst completing fieldwork, the University may approve a period of absence longer than eight weeks.
 We must fulfil our obligations as a Student route sponsor and continue to monitor your academic engagement and progress whilst you are away.

 As students are expected to be on campus during term time, authorised absence for the purpose of dissertation writing up can only start after the summer term has officially ended.
 Please see the University’s term dates.